amitbansal26/gce-openshifter/README.md

 # Create GCP VMs & install OpenShift

-In order to create some RHEL or CentOS Vms on Google Cloud Platform and to install OpenShift OCP, it is required to create a [GCP account](https://console.cloud.google.com/freetrial), next to create a Project which forms the basis for creating, enabling, and using all Cloud Platform services including managing APIs, enabling billing, adding and removing collaborators, and managing permissions for Cloud Platform resources.
+In order to create some RHEL or CentOS Virtual Machines (VMs) on Google Cloud Platform and to install OpenShift OCP, it is required to create a [GCP account](https://console.cloud.google.com/freetrial), next to create a Project which forms the basis for creating, enabling, and using all Cloud Platform services including managing APIs, enabling billing, adding and removing collaborators, and managing permissions for Cloud Platform resources.

-This document describes, using the Google SDK - gcloud client, how such a project can be created, as the service account& keys (OAuth2) which is required to communicate from your machine with the cloud platform in order to manage the required resources; VMs, APIs, Networks, Firewall rules, ...
+This document describes, using the Google SDK - gcloud client, how such a project can be created, as the service account & keys (OAuth2) which is required to communicate from your machine with the cloud platform in order to manage the required resources; VMs, APIs, Networks, Firewall rules, ...

-The document how you can achieve this goal using bash shell script or manual instructions executed from a terminal.
+The document details how you can achieve this goal using bash shell script or manual instructions executed from a terminal.

-* Install Google Cloud SDK
+## Install Google Cloud SDK

 Download doc [SDK](https://cloud.google.com/sdk/downloads)
 Enter the following at a command prompt: